yoshidayasutaka/mcp/src/valkey-mcp-server/README.md

 1. Install `uv` from [Astral](https://docs.astral.sh/uv/getting-started/installation/) or the [GitHub README](https://github.com/astral-sh/uv#installation)
 2. Install Python using `uv python install 3.10`
-3. Access to a Valkey datastore instance
+3. Access to a Valkey datastore instance.
+For instructions to connect to an Amazon ElastiCache/MemoryDB Valkey cache [click here](ELASTICACHECONNECT.md).

 ## Installation